Boom-Vitt/BoomBigNose/README.md

 8. **Ollama** - Open Source LLM Runner

 All services are connected to a shared Docker network, allowing them to be easily used together with n8n workflows.

+## Railway Deployment

+This template provides a landing page on Railway that links to the GitHub repository where you can find the complete Docker Compose setup for local development.

 ## One-Click Deployment